YashChauhan858/Css-book/neomorphismCss-effects/README.md

 ## Simple Neomorphism Effect On Card

 Achieved this using box shadow

-Note : You cannot apply transition from nroaml box-shadow to inset or visa-versa
+Note : You cannot apply transition from normal box-shadow to inset or visa-versa

 ### Normal